 Hark!
 Here is the answer; listen close.
 While you have been drowning in knots and no’s, I AM still here, sitting on My thrown.
 I have not rejected you, nor have I left.
 I AM not dumb, nor AM I deaf.
 My answer comes from Words of truth and from My Holy Spirit within you.
 From your prison cell, I set you free, because nothing has dominion over thee.
 You are Mine and I AM yours; I AM faithful, I AM pure.
 And I AM making you just like Me, because I love you and I AM all you need.
 Yes, the world will draw you to doubt and seek after things that make you drown, but I AM come that you might have life, and life more abundant.
 Rise, daughter of Mine; cast off your cares and rest in My arms.
 I have always been there and always will be.
 So whether or not a son of Mine ever loves thee, I loved you first, I love you best, and in My love, you have true joy and rest.

 In the moment of the revelation of love, it is hard to consent to the truth that God is enough no matter how I feel here on earth.
 But the constant affirmation of love and devotion that are spelled out in Scripture and in creation leave behind an undeniable impression that I am known and I am saved.
 Yet I still struggle sometimes with the reality (and maybe you are just like me), that I am a single heart, a lonely human, looking for love, but never being found in it.
-In this struggle I often find myself trapped in, God always sows this seed of truth: believe it or not, your world is not ending, it is simply unraveling to show you a better way; a way forgotten by the world and even by some who follow the Lord.
-The truth remains that God is all I need and He remains faithful no matter what I feel or see; I only need seek Him.
+In this struggle that often traps me, God always sows this seed of truth: “Your world is not ending, it is simply unraveling to show you a better way; a way forgotten by the world and even by some who follow the Lord.”
+Their is one truth in this world that will always remain true, whether I am single or not; God is all I need and He remains faithful no matter what I feel or see.
+I only need to seek Him.

 Let me tell you another truth as a late introduction; love between a man and a woman is not something you “find,” it is something you refine and work on for your whole life.
 “Finding” someone is not the same as “knowing” them, but it is possible to find a treasure and sell all that you have in order to secure that treasure for yourself (Matthew 13:44).
 The process of laying down one’s self for another is the very definition of what love means.
 Love at first sight, with no personal cost or laying down of self?
 Whatever.
 Love for an entire life, where self is sacrificed for the sake of another?
 I have seen it, but it keeps getting rarer and rarer.